connorc99/CS4675_Group_10/README.md

 Python code for scraper in postscrape\postscrape\spiders\post_spyder.py.
 Distrubution managed by multiple_spiders.py

-Keyword list is in postscrape\current_stats_keyword_current_output as a csv mapping keyword to list of keywords

 ### Design

-Currently running BFS for each scraper
+Currently running DFS for each scraper

 Once we reach a certain level of depth from base URL (cc.gatech.edu ->c.gatech.edu/abc -> ...), we force the text after (c.gatech.edu/TEXT) to be in the prefix list provided to the class, otherwise URL is not considered